ElmerAdrianV/Flixster/README.md

 Describe any challenges encountered while building the app.
 - Resizing the images in the activities
-- Make backgorud for the TextViews
+- Make background for the TextViews

 ## Open-source libraries used